Oscar-winning 'Cuckoo's Nest' actor Louise Fletcher dies

 Fletcher’s career was also hampered by her height.
 At 5-feet-10, she would often be dismissed from an audition immediately because she was taller than her leading man.

-Fletcher had moved to Los Angeles to launch her acting career soon after graduating from North Carolina State University.
+Fletcher had moved to Los Angeles to launch her acting career soon after graduating from The University of North Carolina at Chapel Hill.

 Working as a doctor’s receptionist by day and studying at night with noted actor and teacher Jeff Corey, she began getting one-day jobs on such TV series as “Wagon Train,” “77 Sunset Strip” and “The Untouchables.”

-Note: This story has been updated to correct that Fletcher graduated from The University of North Carolina at Chapel Hill, not North Carolina State University.